======================================================================

 Wilfred Batten Lewis Trotter, FRS (3 November 1872 - 25 November 1939)

-was an English surgeon, a pioneer in neurosurgery.
+was an English surgeon, a pioneer of neurosurgery.
 He was also known

-for his studies on social psychology, most notably for his concept of
+for his studies concerning social psychology, most notably for his

-the herd instinct, which he first outlined in two published papers in
+concept of the herd instinct, which he outlined first in two published

-1908, and later in his famous popular work 'Instincts of the Herd in
+papers in 1908, and later in his famous popular work 'Instincts of the

-Peace and War', an early classic of crowd psychology.
-Trotter argued
+Herd in Peace and War' (1916), an early classic of crowd psychology.

-that gregariousness was an instinct, and studied beehives, flocks of
+Trotter argued that gregariousness was an instinct, and studied

 Life